simulogics/prosperousuniverse-docs/content/wiki/planetary-projects/_index.md

 ## Building a planetary project

 New planetary projects can be initiated by anybody with a base on the respective planet.
-To do so, open the planet’s `PPS` window and select “contribute” next to the desired planetary project.
+To do so, open the planet's `PPS` window and select “contribute” next to the desired planetary project.

 ![Contribute to PP](contribute.png)

 In the new project window - the project being a CoGC in this example -, you can track the cost of building the project, the progress that has been made towards its construction, and the individual contributions made by inhabitants of the planet.
 Use the sliders to select the size your contribution.

 ![CoGC in construction](cogc-in-construction.png)

 Once all contributions have been filled by the planet’s inhabitants, the finished project will become visible as a green plot on the planet.
 Clicking the plot will open a new buffer about the project.

-## Planetary project types
+## Providing upkeep for a planetary project

 Once built, a planetary project might require a regular upkeep to stay active.
 As long as the upkeep is not being paid, the project remains “on strike” and provides no bonuses.
 Similarly to the construction of a planetary project, contributions towards its upkeep can be made by anyone residing on the planet in question.

 ![Contribute to upkeep](contribute-to-upkeep.png)

-To contribute, open the project’s buffer by clicking its name under “Infrastructure” or its plot on the planet (in a PLI window).
+To contribute, open the project’s buffer by clicking its name under “Infrastructure” or its plot on the planet (in a `PLI` window).
 Under “Upkeep”, select “contribute”.
 In the new window, set the slider(s) to the desired amount and hit “CONTRIBUTE”.
 Your contribution will be listed at the bottom along with all other recently made contributions.

+## Planetary project types

+There are several types of planetary projects.

 ### Chamber of Global Commerce (CoGC)